xkaspa46/digital-electronics-2022/labs/project/project.md

 ## Project objectives

 Applicaton of modules was set in this order:
-* Communication with
+- Communication with
- - smth
+ * LCD display

 <a name="hardware"></a>